 Naturally, you’ll want the bulk of vegan foods that you’re sampling to be healthful choices.
 Try to make many of your meals heavy on vegetables, and also be sure to include other wholesome nutrient-rich foods like whole grains, fruits, and nuts.
 At the same time, keep in mind that simply eating mostly healthful foods is not enough to ensure you’ve covered all your nutritional bases.
 It’s wise to read a basic book on vegan nutrition.
 The best one we know of is Vegan for Life by Jack Norris and Ginny Messina.

 In addition to learning about nutrition, make absolutely sure that you find a reliable and regular source of B-12.
 Since this crucial item isn’t found in un-supplemented vegan foods, the easiest way to make sure you’re getting enough is to take a sublingual B-12 tablet every two or three days.
 Be aware that the consequences of B-12 deficiency are dire and potentially irreversible, so please don’t take any chances with this crucial nutrient—especially since you can satisfy your needs for an entire year for less than $10.

-Finally, you’ll find that reading a book-length guide to vegan living can really speed up your transition, while minimizing moments of inconvenience and uncertainty.
+Finally, you’ll find that reading a book-length guide to vegan living can speed up your transition, while eliminating inconvenience and uncertainty.
 A few popular titles include Erik Marcus’ The Ultimate Vegan Guide, Victoria Moran’s Main Street Vegan, and Elizabeth Castoria’s How to Be Vegan.